TwoFistedJustice/peyton_place/readme.md

 **Ted Carter**: Mature boy of 14.
 Pushes back against Rodney.
 Has a crush on Selena Cross.

+**Roberta Carter**: Ted's mother.
+Member of schoolboard.

 **George Caswell**: former selectman.

 **Jared Clarke**: Resident of West Chestnut Street.
 Former selectman.
 Feed grain magnate.
-Bested by Miss Goodale.
+Resents Miss Goodale.

 **Selena Cross**: 13 yo girl.
 Dark haired, pretty.
 Does odd jobs for spending money.
 Thinks Allison's house to be the lap of luxury.
 Witnesses her parents having sex in their one room shack.
 Resents her parents.
 Vows to never be like them.